navigation

 This is where it starts to feel a bit more serious.

 Healthcare is a big one.
 We need to understand how it works in Spain, what we need in place, and what it actually costs.
-Private health insurance will need proper research, especially by age, cover level, and any waiting periods.
+Private health insurance will need proper research, especially by age, cover level, exclusions, and any waiting periods.

 Same with tax.
 I’d rather ask HMRC early than guess and regret it later.
 We also need proper advice on Spanish tax residency, especially if we keep the UK house and rent it out.